IceMoonMagic/DiscordVCLogger/Commands.md

 ## system
+### Commands
 * `/system shutdown`
   * Triggers the bot's shutdown procedure
   * Requirements: Invoker is an owner
 * `/system ip`
   * Returns the local IP of the bot for SSH purposes
   * Requirements: Invoker is an owner

+## extensions.epic_games
+### Commands
+* `/epic current`
+  * Fetches the games that are currently free on epic
+* `/epic add_notif`
+  * Adds current DM / Channel / Thread to locations to send free game information (when it changes).
+(Also starts loop if nessisary).
+  * Requirements: In a DM OR manage webhooks permission OR manage channel permission for channel OR manage thread permission for thread
+* `/epic rm_notif`
+  * Removes current DM / Channel / Thread from locations to send free game information.
+  * Requirements: In a DM OR manage webhooks permission OR manage channel permission for channel OR manage thread permission for thread
+* `/epic hard_reset`
+  * Deletes the current notif loop and starts a new one.
+This will also cause a refresh of cached free games
+  * Requirements: Invoker is an owner

+### Routines / Listeners
+* `games_check_loop`
+  * Refreshes cached games
+  * Send messages to registered locations
+  * Sleep until the next change (typically a week).

 ## extensions.hoyolab
 ___Abandoned___ due to taking more work to maintain than it is worth (thanks Hoyoverse).